-Another set of teacher education pedagogies - hereafter practice-based teacher preparation - privileges the development of skills for complex teaching by specifying and supporting PSTs to acquire "the strategies, routines, or activities that novices need to learn to do and from which they will continue to learn teaching" (Lampert, 2010: p.
+Another set of teacher education pedagogies - hereafter practice-based pedagogies - also focus on the development of PSTs' conceptual models for teaching, but aim to do so through learning in, from and through practice (Ball & Cohen, 1999; Grossman, 2018; Lampert, 2010).
+This often involves specifying and supporting PSTs to acquire "the strategies, routines, or activities that novices need to learn to do and from which they will continue to learn teaching" (Lampert, 2010: p.
 26).
-Advocates of this approach argue that teaching is complex-particularly 'ambitious' teaching that prioritizes student thinking and reasoning - but that learning specific teaching practices and how to apply those practices appropriately can enhance novice teachers' pedagogical reasoning (Kavanagh et al., 2020), judgment (Lampert et al., 2013) and practice (Kavanagh & Rainey, 2017).
-Scholars who study and use practice-based pedagogies also argue that they more effectively prepare PSTs because they make the complexity of teaching more tractable for novices, reducing cognitive load when learning to teach, and supporting skill-building, automaticity, and the development of professional vision (Grossman, Compton et al., 2009; Grossman, Hammerness et al., 2009).
-For example, Windschitl et al. (2012) argue that practicing instructional activities in low-stakes simulated environments reduces the cognitive load for new teachers once they get into their classrooms.
+Advocates of this approach argue that teaching is complex- particularly 'ambitious' teaching that prioritizes student thinking and reasoning - and so focusing on specific teaching practices and developing conceptual understanding for how to apply those practices appropriately can enhance novice teachers' pedagogical reasoning (Kavanagh et al., 2020), judgment (Lampert et al., 2013) and instruction (Kavanagh & Rainey, 2017).
+Scholars who study and use practice-based pedagogies also argue that they more effectively prepare PSTs because they make the complexity of teaching more tractable for novices, reducing cognitive load when learning to teach.
+This in turn supports skill-building, automaticity, and the development of conceptual models for teaching (Grossman, Compton et al., 2009; Grossman, Hammerness et al., 2009).
+For example, Windschitl et al. (2012) argue that practicing instructional activities in lowstakes simulated environments reduces the cognitive load for new teachers once they get into their classrooms.
 Similarly, Stroupe & Gotwals (2018) argue that practice-based approaches reduce PSTs' anxiety and increase their self-efficacy, which makes them more confident and able to engage in the responsive, interactive elements of classroom practice.